Customer churn is an urgent and expensive problem for B2B brands.

 CustomerGauge research discovered that 44% of businesses don’t know their churn rate.
 It’s a number that’s quite astonishing.
 That’s nearly half of brands that can’t tell you the financial impact of retention — or how much they’re losing to attrition.

 But let’s put it as clearly as possible: customer churn analysis is critical for business growth.
 And it’s actually much easier than you even realize.
-As our VP of Education and Program, Cary Self, recently said in an interview:
+As our Global VP of Education and Services, Cary T. Self, recently said in an interview:

 There’s a huge misconception around how much effort it takes to measure churn.
 It’s really not difficult: compare your current business to where it was last year, while excluding new acquisitions.
 This difference will tell you how much liability you have around your customer experience.